NoroffFEU/development-platforms/case-study-azure-devops.md

 ### Collaboration

-There are multiple ways to arrange good collaboration when using Azure DevOps, I will give you a quick overview of the different options you will have when working with Azure DevOps.
+There are multiple ways to arrange a good collaboration when using Azure DevOps, below you will find a short overview of the different options Azure DevOps offer on collaboration.

 #### Agile project management

-With the Agile project management that Azure DevOps offer, collaboration between your team members.
+With the Agile project management that Azure DevOps offers, collaboration between your team members.
 You can create branches for each team member to contribute their work to the project.
 And with the board management that they offer you and your team can keep good track of the work that is being done.

 *Reference [[9](#references)]*